akhilsoni04/Akhilsoni04/README.md

 # Hey, I'm Akhil 👋

+Exploring Data Engineering by building real systems — from ingestion to transformation to insights.
-Building data pipelines with SQL, Python, and Snowflake.
+Working with SQL, Python, and Snowflake to understand how data actually flows in production.
-Turning messy data into meaningful insights — one project at a time.

-Currently exploring: ETL, Cloud, and Data Warehousing.

-Let's connect 🚀
+---

+Not perfect yet, but consistently improving.

+Let’s build something meaningful 🚀